 If you have a longstanding relationship with a local bank or credit union, you may want to look into whether they offer kid-friendly accounts.

-Before you make a final decision and take steps to become a joint account holder, check out our compilation of the top bank account promotions.
+Before you make a final decision and take steps to become a joint account holder and open a bank account for kids, check out our compilation of the top bank account promotions.
 If you don’t have an existing banking relationship with one of the best banks for kids, you might as well seek out the highest bidder.

 When assessing the best bank accounts for kids, we looked at the following factors:

 - Monthly maintenance fees

 - Required minimum deposit